komuw/komu.engineer/govt-appropriations.md

 (c) Reduce the allocation.
 In this article I'll always chose either option (a) or (b); I never choose (c).
 In other words this article is about things that I would tentatively eliminate from the budget(appropriations bill) rather than things that I would reduce/amend.

+TODO: look at the various tourism regulators(tourism board, etc)

 A. https://www.treasury.go.ke/budget-books-1/
 B. FY-2025-26-Development-Budget-Book-Vol.-1-1011-1083.pdf